schooltool-project/schooltool-book/source/sections.rst

 Note that instructors gain elevated privileges in a section (for example, to create and score activities or take attendance) whether or not they are members of the Teacher group.

 Likewise, click the pencil icon next to **Students** to add pupils to the section.
-Note that he list of people you may add is not limited to members of the Student group.
+Note that the list of people you may add is not limited to members of the Student group.
 Any people in the system can be students in a section.

 Add the students one at a time: